 Browse More Rock Climbing Classics in The Oyster Bar

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Oyster Bar:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Oyster Bar:

 Featured Route For The Oyster Bar

 Path Of The Oyster 5.11b 6c 23 VIII- 23 E3 5c CA